 Home > Internships

 Internships are wonderful for a variety of reasons.
-Not only do interns gain valuable workplace experience, they are also able to explore an industry, get exposed to organizational culture, and build a professional network.
+Not only do interns gain valuable workplace experience, but also they are able to explore an industry, get exposed to an organization's culture, and build a professional network.

-As part of your search, we encourage you to leverage part of your professional network -- the Center for Student Professional Development's Campus Recruiting program.
-The program offers four different opportunities for you to connect with employers offering internships in a variety of career fields: On Campus Interviews, Industry Career Days, Employer Information Sessions, and Employer Job Postings.
-To participate in campus recruiting, you will need to upload a resume into your DoreWays account before you can apply to any positions.
+As part of your search, we encourage you to participate in the Center for Student Professional Development's on-campus recruiting activities.
+These events offer four types of opportunities for you to connect with employers offering internships and full-time positions in a variety of career fields: on-campus interviews, Industry Career Days, employer information sessions, and employer internship and job postings (via DoreWays).
+To participate in campus recruiting, you will need to upload a resume to your DoreWays account before you can apply to any positions.

-The Center's Internship Database provides a list of internships that Vanderbilt students have held in the past.
-These opportunities were reported primarily by the Summer Experience Survey sent to returning Vanderbilt students in the Fall semester.
+The Center's Internship Database is a list of internships that Vanderbilt students have held in the past.
+These opportunities were reported primarily by the Summer Experience Survey sent to returning Vanderbilt students in the fall semester.
 Keep in mind that just because an employer is listed in this database does not necessarily mean they will take other Vanderbilt interns.
 However, knowing they have had interns in the past may give you a starting point as you build a relationship with that employer.
-Once you've determined some companies of interest you can use VUConnect to search for Vanderbilt alums you can reach out to for information about the company.
+Once you've determined some companies of interest you can use VUconnect to search for Vanderbilt alumni you can contact for information about the company.

-Additionally, we are involved in a consortium with several peer institutions called the University Career Action Network (UCAN).
+The Center participates in a consortium with several peer institutions called the University Career Action Network (UCAN).
 For more information about the consortium, including a list of participating colleges and universities, please visit the UCAN website.
 UCAN internship postings can be accessed through DoreWays.
-Simply select "UCAN" from the drop down menu under "jobs/internship" tab.
+Simply select "UCAN" from the drop-down menu under the "jobs/internships" tab.

-Opportunities are also posted on company websites, aggregator sites (such as Indeed and Simply Hired), industry specific sites (i.e. engineering, healthcare, nonprofit), college specific sites (like College Grad), and niche websites which have a specific mission (INROADS).
+Opportunities are also posted on company websites, aggregator sites (such as Indeed and Simply Hired), industry specific-sites (e.g. engineering, healthcare, nonprofit), college-specific sites (like College Grad), and niche websites that have a specific mission (INROADS).

-Because a majority of opportunities are never posted, we encourage you to spend a significant portion of the time you dedicate to your search in networking and informational interviewing activities.
-A standard guideline is to spend 80% of your time networking and 20% of your time online.
+Because a majority of opportunities are never posted, we encourage you to dedicate a significant portion of your search time to networking and informational interviewing activities.
+A standard guideline is to spend 80 percent of your time networking and 20 percent of your time online.

 Vanderbilt Internship Programs

-There are many other opportunities to intern through departments on the Vanderbilt Campus, including:
+There are many other opportunities to intern through Vanderbilt departments, including: